 Due Diligence and Training

-We have procedures to establish, assess and monitor areas of the potential risk of slavery and human trafficking occurring in our businesses and supply chains.
-This includes measures to reduce any risks and provide adequate protection for whistle-blowers.
+We have procedures in place to establish, assess, and monitor areas of the potential risk of slavery and human trafficking occurring in our businesses and supply chains.
+We actively promote the importance of raising any concerns to staff and provide adequate protection for whistle-blowers.
+We have appropriate measures in place to mitigate the risk of modern slavery practices occurring within our business e.g. checking the authenticity of right to work documents.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and supply chains, we currently have in place processes to educate our employees to recognise the risks of modern slavery in our business and supply chains.
-We also contractually require our business partners and suppliers to provide training to their employees and supply chain.
+To ensure a greater understanding of the risks of modern slavery and human trafficking in our business and supply chains, we currently have in place processes to educate our employees to recognise the risks of modern slavery in our business and supply chains.
+Modern slavery forms part of our induction to all new employees and specifies the content we have available for additional training.

 Concluding Remarks